The Role of a Real Estate Title Company

 What Does The Real Estate Title Company Do Next?

 Once the initial search is complete, the real estate title company may ask for a survey of the property to be carried out.
-This will be done to ensure the boundaries of the property are where you believe them to be and that the structures on the land are entirely within those boundaries.
+The land survey will be done to ensure the boundaries of the property are where you believe them to be and that the structures on the land are entirely within those boundaries.

-As part of this survey process, the company will also check to see if any neighboring properties are encroaching on the property you wish to buy.
-They will also check to ensure that no part of “your” new property is encroaching on that of the neighbor’s.
+As part of this property survey process, the company will also check to see if any neighboring properties are encroaching on the property you wish to buy.
+They will also check to ensure that no part of “your” new property encroaches on that of the neighbor’s.